synonymdev/slashtags/packages/slashtag/README.md

 #### `slashtag.protocol(Protocol)`

-Registers a protocol if it wasn't already.
-Returns the protocol instance registered for this instance of Slashtag.
+Returns an instance of the protocol registered on this slashtag's instance.

-`Protocol` has to bea class that extends [SlashProtocol](#slashprotocol).
+`Protocol` can be a class that extends [SlashProtocol](#slashprotocol), or a string representing the name of the protocol.

 #### `await slashtag.setProfile(profile)`